jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 # Objectives

-Learn how to create your Discovery Agent and Traceability Agent configuration files, then install and run your agents.
+Learn how to install, customize and run your Discovery and Traceability agents.

 # Discovery Agent